bootdotdev/blog/content/backend/best-backend-bootcamps.md

 There are two things I really don't like about most coding bootcamps: they are obscenely expensive (I'm talking $10k+).
 And they're a massive time commitment.
 Like, if you don't have 40 spare hours in the week, don't even bother.
 The reality is that most people don't have a spare 40 hours in the week, nor a cool $10k lying around.

-That's why I'm starting with our own [Boot.dev's backend bootcamp](https://boot.dev), which in my view, is the best backend bootcamp.
+That's why I'm starting with our own [Boot.dev's backend bootcamp](https://www.boot.dev), which in my view, is the best backend bootcamp.
 Here's the lowdown:

 ### Content:

 This backend bootcamp covers Python, JavaScript, and Go programming languages.
 There is a combination of guided lessons with an interactive coding window for you to test your code on, mixed with personal projects for you to develop your own coding skills.

-Joining the Boot.dev backend bootcamp also includes access to the [Discord community](https://boot.dev/community) of developers.
+Joining the Boot.dev backend bootcamp also includes access to the [Discord community](https://www.boot.dev/community) of developers.

 ### Style:

-The content style is "[learn by doing](/about/#you-cant-learn-to-code-if-you-arent-writing-a-lot-of-code)."
-Lessons include some explanatory text, but right from the start, you'll run into actual coding tasks to complete.
+The content style is "learn by doing" Lessons include some explanatory text, but right from the start, you'll run into actual coding tasks to complete.
 These tasks build on your knowledge, growing more complex as you go.

-For example, you'll learn how to [build a RESTful social media API in Golang](https://boot.dev/courses/build-social-media-backend-golang) using the standard library.
+For example, you'll learn how to [build a RESTful social media API in Golang](https://www.boot.dev/courses/build-social-media-backend-golang) using the standard library.
 If you're interested in getting a job writing Go on the web, this is the single most important project you can practice with.

-The course also comes with a personal [capstone project](https://boot.dev/courses/build-capstone-project) for every student to complete.
+The course also comes with a personal [capstone project](https://www.boot.dev/courses/build-capstone-project) for every student to complete.
 By the end of the course, you'll have a library of projects to put in your portfolio.

 ### Price:

 This backend bootcamp has a few price options.
 At the high end, you can pay $34/month.
 You also have the option of paying $24/month if you pay the full year up-front.

 ### Duration:

 To complete this backend web development bootcamp, you should expect to spend around six months – when working on this part-time, spending around 10h per week on it.
 In hour terms, you can expect it to take you 300 hours or so.

 Sounds like the best backend bootcamp for you?
-[Enroll here](https://boot.dev/).
+[Enroll here](https://www.boot.dev/).

 ## 2. Clarusway: Backend Development Course